pycatwalk/catwalk/README.md

 # 🐈 CatWalk — Teach Me

-CatWalk is a declarative workflow engine written in Python, defined entirely in YAML.
+CatWalk is a declarative workflow engine written in Python, defined entirely in JSON.
 It lets you create, connect, and run workflow nodes like *trigger*, *extraction*, *conditional*, and *execution* blocks — all without writing complex backend code.

 ---